-After their marriage, Dallas and Alta returned to Idaho and lived in Meridian and Nampa.
-Sometime around 1940, Dallas and Ivan returned to the trade they had learned in Arkansas and started a sawmill in Thorn Creek near Idaho City.
+Dallas and Alta were married in November of 1938.
+After their marriage, they returned to Idaho and lived in Meridian and Nampa.
+Sometime around 1940, Dallas and his brother Ivan returned to the trade they had learned in Arkansas and started a sawmill in Thorn Creek near Idaho City.
 The employees of the sawmill, which included extended family members, lived in the lumber camp that provided a church and school.

 Harris Brothers Lumber Company was moved to the outskirts of Idaho City around 1945.
 The mill site was across from Warm Springs Plunge.
 The geothermal water from the plunge was piped into the millpond to prevent freezing of the pond in the winter months.
-The Harris’s were involved in many civic concerns while living in Idaho City.
+The Harris’ were involved in many civic concerns while living in Idaho City.

 Unfortunately, their sawmill burned twice and was eventually destroyed by fire in 1950.
 Following the fire, Ivan and Dallas purchased an existing sawmill on the western edge of Barber Valley.
 After this mill was renovated, it operated as Harris Brothers Sawmill until it was sold to Boise Cascade in 1961.

 Dallas and Alta have been active members of the Church of Christ throughout their lives.
-Dallas was an elder at the El Dorado Street Church of Christ and a board member of Harding University in Searcy Arkansas for many years.
+Dallas was an elder at the El Dorado Street Church of Christ and a board member of Harding University in Searcy, Arkansas for many years.
 He was also active in the Democratic Party and held many fundraising events at Harris Ranch.
 He served on the Ada County Zoning Commission, various livestock clubs, and other community organizations.